suomitek/suomitek-appboard/docs/architecture/overview.md

-# The Kubeapps Overview
+# The Suomitek-appboard Overview

-This document describes the Kubeapps architecture at a high level.
+This document describes the Suomitek-appboard architecture at a high level.

 ## Components

-### Kubeapps dashboard
+### Suomitek-appboard dashboard

-At the heart of Kubeapps is an in-cluster Kubernetes dashboard that provides you a simple browse and click experience for installing and managing Kubernetes applications packaged as Helm charts.
+At the heart of Suomitek-appboard is an in-cluster Kubernetes dashboard that provides you a simple browse and click experience for installing and managing Kubernetes applications packaged as Helm charts.

 Additionally, the dashboard integrates with the [Kubernetes service catalog](https://github.com/kubernetes-incubator/service-catalog) and enables you to browse and provision cloud services via the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker).